varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-   You can test your Varnish installation by issuing the command ``http -p hH localhost``.
+   You can test your Varnish installation by issuing the command ``http -p Hh localhost``.
    If you see the HTTP response header field ``Via: 1.1 varnish-plus-v4``, then your installation is correct.

 The Management Interface